Gospel: Mark 12:28-34

 The scribe asked Jesus a question about importance in the Law.
 And Jesus gave a straightforward answer.
 Obviously, an answer about the Law should come from the Law.
 So Jesus quoted Scripture.

-The question of importance, as the note stated above, was one of guiding principle.
+The question of importance, as the note stated above, was one of guiding principles.
 Through this one command, one could create a hierarchy with the other commands, give direction to their enforcement, and a symbol that encompassed the meaning of Judaism.

 Even in the time of Jesus, rabbis realized that some commands in the Torah carried more weight than others.
 After all, gleaning wheat germ on the Sabbath was not as important as a prohibition against adultery.
 And, the Ten Commandments themselves were written in order of importance.